iocoop/policies/Bylaws.md

 ### Section 5.03.
 Expulsion.

-(a) A member may, for failure to comply with these Bylaws, rules, or regulations of the Cooperative, for failure to patronize the Corporation during the immediately preceding fiscal year of the Corporation in the amount of at least fifty dollars ($50.00), or for any other justifiable reason, including refusal to repay debt owed to the Cooperative, be expelled from the Cooperative by resolution adopted by a two-thirds vote of all members of the Board of Directors.
+(a) A member may, for failure to comply with these Bylaws, rules, or regulations of the Corporation, for failure to patronize the Corporation during the immediately preceding fiscal year of the Corporation in the amount of at least fifty dollars ($50.00), or for any other justifiable reason, including refusal to repay debt owed to the Corporation, be expelled from the Corporation by resolution adopted by a two-thirds vote of all members of the Board of Directors.
 Expulsion shall become effective immediately unless the Board shall, in the resolution, fix another time.
 On expulsion, the name of the member expelled shall be stricken from the membership register and all of his or her rights shall cease except as provided in Section 5.04 of these Bylaws.

 (b) Prior to expulsion of a member, the Board of Directors shall give such member at least fifteen days notice prior thereto and the reasons thereof.
 Such member shall have the opportunity to be heard, orally or in writing, not less than five days before the effective date of expulsion by the Board.

 (c) The notice required pursuant to subsection (b) of this section of these Bylaws may be given by any method reasonably calculated to provide actual notice.
-Any notice given by mail must be given by first-class or registered mail sent to the last known address of the member shown on the Cooperative's records.
+Any notice given by mail must be given by first-class or registered mail sent to the last known address of the member shown on the Corporation's records.

 ### Section 5.04.
 Settlement of Membership Interest.

-If a membership is terminated for any reason set forth in this Article of the Bylaws, the membership interest held by the member shall be purchased by the Cooperative, subject to Section 4.12 of these Bylaws, within one year of the date of termination to the extent of the paid-up value of the member's membership on such date.
-The Board of Directors, in so settling the member's membership interest, shall have the right to set off any and all indebtedness of the member to the Cooperative.
+If a membership is terminated for any reason set forth in this Article of the Bylaws, the membership interest held by the member shall be purchased by the Corporation, subject to Section 4.12 of these Bylaws, within one year of the date of termination to the extent of the paid-up value of the member's membership on such date.
+The Board of Directors, in so settling the member's membership interest, shall have the right to set off any and all indebtedness of the member to the Corporation.
 The paid-up value of the member's membership interest is the monetary amount of such interest (including fractional memberships) that the member has been issued in accordance with Section 4.08 of these Bylaws.

 ## Article VI.
 Membership Meetings and Members

 ### Section 6.01.
 Location.

-Meetings of members shall be held either by electronic transmission by and to the Cooperative, as authorized by Coop Law Section 12460(f), or at a location designated by the board.
+Meetings of members shall be held either by electronic transmission by and to the Corporation, as authorized by Coop Law Section 12460(f), or at a location designated by the board.

 ### Section 6.02.
 Regular Annual Meetings.